hayley-d/advent-of-code-24/README.md

 # Advent of Code 2024

-This repo contains my solutions for AOC 2024.
+This repo contains my solutions for AOC 2024 in rust.